rgwood/Project-Santa-Cruz-Private-Preview/Sample-Scripts-and-Notebooks/Official/Machine Learning Notebooks/readme.md

 Also find other quickstarts and how-tos on the official documentation site for Azure Machine Learning service.

 # Get Started
-This repo is building Tensorflow Object Detection on AzureML - Azure Machine Learning Service.
-This repo include Python based AzureML development code.
+This notebook is building Tensorflow Object Detection on AzureML.
+This includes Python based AzureML development code.

-Build tensorflow object detection docker image for AzureML with Mobilenetssdv2lite base model Generate TF record from Pascal VOC format tagged images Run training on remote ML compute node
+1) Build tensorflow object detection docker image for AzureML with Mobilenetssdv2lite base model
+2) Generate TF record from Pascal VOC format tagged images.
+The dataset was labelled using VoTT 2 https://github.com/microsoft/VoTT labeling tool to create and label bounding boxes and export in PASCAL VOC format.
+3) Run training on remote ML compute node